You are currently viewing Staying in the light and finding the truth.

 • We have the promise of life (2 Timothy 1:1)

 How do you feel when you read this list?
 Which “In Christ” identifications do you most need to take hold of in your heart?
-For more about who you are in Christ, read ‘Victory Over Darkness’ and the ‘Bondage Breaker’ by Neil T. Anderson.
+Read ‘Victory Over Darkness’ and ‘Bondage Breaker’ by Neil T. Anderson for more about who you are in Christ.

 If we believe things about God and ourselves that aren’t true, we’ll never have intimacy with Him.

 As we go through this life, there are some truths we don’t want to know.
 These are facts you just don’t want to know because they are inconvenient or they bother you.
 Let’s face it: as a father and parent, I don’t really want to know that my kids are not as wonderful as I like to think they are.
-I can acknowledge what I know to be true, i.e., my kids are not perfect.
+I can acknowledge what I know is true, i.e., my kids are imperfect.
 Or, I can ignore the truth until it bites me in the end.
 It’s like I’m asking God to leave me with the illusion that everything is fine.
 I don’t want the difficult information.
 I’m afraid I won’t be able to deal.
 I don’t want to know.
 I don’t want to listen.
 If I ignore the facts long enough, maybe they will just go away.
-I know this is not rational, but many times in life, I’ve acted this way.
+I know this is not rational, but I’ve acted this way many times in life.

 Difficult truths can’t just be swept under the rug.
-It takes a person with real character to see the truth, and let the knowledge of the truth bring about change and freedom.
-Let me illustrate this the way I heard this from Pastor Andy Stanley.
-(The apostle John also uses this illustration.)SunlightClosedEyesIt’s like being in a very dark room, then you walk out into the very bright sun light.
+It takes a person with real character to see the truth and let the knowledge of the truth bring about change and freedom.
+Let me illustrate this the way the apostle John illustrates it.
+“It’s like being in a very dark room, then you walk out into the very bright sun light.
 In that moment you cannot see, you’re blinded by the light.
 You are closing your eyes and squinting and maybe holding your arm up to block the sunlight from your eyes.
 At this point you have one of two options.
 You can go back into the house or you can stay in the light until your eyes adjust to the light.
 At first when you stay in the light it may be uncomfortable, but if you stay, if you hold, then you will be able to see.
 If you remain in His word, His teachings, long enough then you will experience the truth and that truth is what will set you free.
 You will begin to understand things you never thought possible.
 Remaining in the light can change your life.
 If you do this at some point you will ask yourself, why did I spend so much time in darkness?

 Everyone has been tempted to ignore truths that are too bright.
 This approach to life, whether it be toward family, relationships, girlfriends, wives, business, or finances, never leads to anything good.
-Even though the writing is on the wall, we do our best to ignore facts that make us feel uncomfortable or scared or alone.
-There are men and women who got married, and a week, a month, a year after found things are not how they thought they would be.
-The sad truth is, they saw the warning signs long before the wedding, but they just kept moving forward.
-They didn’t want to acknowledge it, because we all want to live under the illusion that everything is fine.
-We all want to believe that, if something bad does come, we can manage it.
-More often than we care to admit, the source of our worst failures and follies, lies in our own past destructive actions.
+Even though the writing is on the wall, we do our best to ignore facts that make us feel uncomfortable or scared, or alone.
+Some men and women get married, and a week, a month, and a year later, they find that things are not how they thought they would be.
+Sadly, they saw the warning signs long before the wedding, but they kept moving forward.
+They didn’t want to acknowledge it because we all want to live under the illusion that everything is fine.
+We all want to believe that if something bad does come, we can manage it.
+More often than we care to admit, the source of our worst failures and follies lies in our own past destructive actions.

-I’ve been around long enough to know a thing or two about regrets and past mistakes which negatively impact my present realities.
+I’ve been around long enough to know a thing or two about regrets and past mistakes that negatively impact my present realities.
 Now, you aren’t me, and I’m not you.
-But, one thing we have in common, is that, like you, in my mind I have a picture of God the way I want Him to be.
-I even have some verses that support my view until I run into versus that don’t support my view.
+But one thing we have in common is that, like you, I have a picture of God the way I want Him to be.
+I even have some verses that support my view until I run into verses that don’t support my view.

 Here is a list of the ideal (god) God according to Me: [What I want Him to be like]

-• My God will not let anything happen to my family because it’s His number one concern to protect me, my wife and my kids.
+• My God will not let anything happen to my family because protecting me, my wife, and my kids is His number one concern.

 • My God will not let anything happen to me financially because I’ve given money to His kingdom over the years.
 He will not tamper with my finances.

-• My God will not let anything happen to the relationships to my kids.
+• My God will not let anything happen to my kids’ relationships.
 I’ve prayed for them all of their lives.

 • My God is intensely concerned about the Orlando Magic winning all their games and winning a world championship.